 21 Core + 12 Electives + 6 Bible/Theology

 The courses listed reflect a suggested sequence of classes to complete the program in six semesters, including two summers.
-Should the student have advanced standing for Bible/theology or wish to take classes at a slower pace, certain courses are offered multiple times a year, while other courses may be offered fall or spring only.
-Please consult with your academic advisor or check the course roster on the Registrar’s office page.
+Students should keep in mind that certain courses are offered multiple times a year, while other courses may be offered fall or spring only.
+Please consult with your academic advisor or check the course roster on the Registrar’s office page for guidance.